AscendNTNU/mocap/README.md

 ## How to use the system
 ### Qualisys (Windows 10)
 - Login with PIN 0052
-- Start the Qualisys software, define a body and start recording.
+- Start the Qualisys software and choose the QualisysAscend project.
+- Define a body and start recording.
 - Open a terminal and start by sourcing the local workspace setup.
 ```
 devel\setup.bat